 The result was a meal truly greater than the sum of its parts.
 And the ingredient that bought it all together?
 Pickled celeriac.

 Whilst on holiday, we discovered The Crumpet Shop in Seattle.
-A charming little breakfast joint, it backs onto the famous Pike Place Market, serving up a cornucopia of crumpets (sweet and savoury) to kick-start the day.
+A charming little breakfast joint near Pike Place Market, it serves a cornucopia of crumpets to kick-start the day.
 We tried a few, the stand out being green eggs and ham, a clear nod to the classic Dr. Seuss book.

 On returning home, we gave this a go … it’s now one of our go to breakfast dishes.